cs4241-19a/a2-shortstack/README.md

 ## Artificial Satellite Database

 - This application collects and stores a database of artificial satellites.
-- For ease of use, it splits the display three categoris:
+- For ease of use, it splits the display three tables based on launch date and mission status:
   - Scheduled for future launch,
   - currently operational,
   - and inactive.